johnsonfarmsus/pen-plotter-esp32/README.md

 ### 4. Draw and Plot!

-- Select a drawing tool (Draw, Line, Rectangle, Circle)
+- Select a drawing tool (Draw or Text)
-- Create your design on the canvas
+- Create your design on the canvas or upload an SVG/G-code file
 - Click "Send to Plotter" to start plotting
 - Watch your creation come to life!